nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 ![image](/images/nnote/python-website.drawio.png)

-During a conversation with a close friend in Australia, I was inspired by the idea of using a lightweight such as Flask as web framework to build a cloud application.
+During a conversation with a close friend in Australia, I was inspired by the idea of using a lightweight like Flask as web framework to build a cloud application.
 Thanks @terryduong for the inspiration and support for this project.

 Check out my project on [GitHub](https://github.com/nhatvo1502/python-website)

 # Stage 0: Game plan

-I split this project into **four stages**.
+I split this project into **five stages**.

 1. Stage 1: Creating the app
 2. Stage 2: Host locally
 3. Stage 3: Hosting on AWS using Console
 4. Stage 4: Hosting on AWS using Terraform
-5. Stage 4: Automate the deployment using Terraform and Github Actions
+5. Stage 5: Automate the deployment using Terraform and Github Actions

 A **Reference List** at the end of this page includes all the documents I consulted throughout this project.